Zantemann/register_app/Security.md

 **Recommendations**:

-- Implement middleware for consistent access control
+- Implement middleware for consistent access control.
-- Implement rate limiter for critical api routes
+- Implement rate limiter for critical API routes.

 **Reflection**:

 - The application currently has only one secured route.
 While middleware for consistent access control is not immediately necessary, it would be beneficial for future application expansion.
 - OTP-related endpoints already have rate limiting through the Twilio API:

-  - Additional endpoint-level rate limiting would provide more control but is not critical
+  - Additional endpoint-level rate limiting would provide more control but is not critical.
-  - Implementing rate limiting for the user data endpoint would help prevent database abuse
+  - Implementing rate limiting for the user data endpoint would help prevent database abuse.

 ## A02:2021-Cryptographic Failures